choicenew/yourcallrule/README.md

 > **Note**: You can also download the appropriate version from this repository's [Releases](https://github.com/choicenew/yourcallrule/releases) page.

+> **NEW Plugin Repo**: The new plugins are now supported by a new developer.
+You can also download version from this repository's [New Developer]([https://github.com/choicenew/yourcallrule/releases](https://github.com/ngodeel/yourcallrule)) page.
 ## Core Features

 *   **Blacklist & Whitelist Management**: Easily create lists of allowed and blocked numbers.